 4.2.1 The installation will be designed and constructed in such a way as to allow operation of the accelerator for beam production to each room independent of all other rooms.

-4.2.2 Facility availability: >98% of the time, with clinical beam available for treatment or quality assurance between 6:00 AM and 10:00 PM, Sunday through Thursday; 6:00 AM and 12:00 PM on Friday.
+4.2.2 Facility availability: >98% of the time, with clinical beam available for treatment or quality assurance between 7:30 AM until 18:30 PM, Sunday through Thursday; 8:00 AM and 12:00 PM on Friday.

 4.2.3 Treatment control